Figure skating jumps: Loop

 The loop jump is an edge jump.
 It was believed to be created by German figure skater Werner Rittberger, and is known as the Rittberger in Russian and German.
 It also gets its name from the shape the blade would leave on the ice if the skater performed the rotation without leaving the ice.
 According to U.S. Figure Skating, the loop jump is "the most fundamental of all the jumps".
 The skater executes it by taking off from the back outside edge of the skating foot, turning one rotation in the air, and landing on the back outside edge of the same foot.
 It is often performed as the second jump in a combination.

-In competition, the base value of the single loop jump is 0.50; the base value of a double loop is 1.70; the base value of a triple loop is 4.90; the base value of a quadruple loop is 10.50; and the value of a quintuple loop jump.
+In competition, the base value of the single loop jump is 0.50; the base value of a double loop is 1.70; the base value of a triple loop is 4.90; the base value of a quadruple loop is 10.50; and the value of a quintuple loop jump is 14.00.

 Axel

 The Axel jump, also called the Axel Paulsen jump for its creator, Norwegian figure skater Axel Paulsen, is an edge jump.
 It is figure skating's oldest and most difficult jump.
 The Axel jump is the most studied jump in figure skating.
 It is the only jump that begins with a forward takeoff, which makes it the easiest jump to identify.
 A double or triple Axel is required in the short program for both senior and junior men, and for senior women.
 An Axel-type jump is required in the free skating program for all levels of single skating.
 Junior pair skaters have the choice of performing either a double Axel or double loop in the short programs.
 Pair skaters can also choose, in their free skating program, a double Axel for one of their jumps in the jump combination or jump sequence.

 The Axel has an extra half-rotation, which, as figure skating expert Hannah Robbins says, makes a triple Axel "more a quadruple jump than a triple".
 Sports reporter Nora Princiotti says, about the triple Axel, "It takes incredible strength and body control for a skater to get enough height and to get into the jump fast enough to complete all the rotations before landing with a strong enough base to absorb the force generated".
 According to American skater Mirai Nagasu, "Falling on the triple Axel is really brutal."

 In competition, the base value of a single Axel is 1.10; the base value of a double Axel is 3.30; the base value of a triple Axel is 8.00; the base value of a quadruple Axel is 12.50; and the base value of a quintuple Axel is 14.00.
-According to The New York Times, the triple Axel has become more common for male skaters to perform; as of 2025, Ilia Malinin from the U.S. is the only skater to successfully complete a quadruple Axel.
+According to The New York Times, the triple Axel has become more common for male skaters to perform; as of 2026, Ilia Malinin from the U.S. is the only skater to successfully complete a quadruple Axel.